Adela Pankhurst: Australia

-In 1917, she spearheaded a protest in Melbourne against rising food prices.
-She was arrested for her involvement in the protest but released on bail until her trial.
-During this period of remand, she married her husband Tom Walsh.
-Reverend Fredrick Sinclaire married the couple on 30 September 1917.
-Prime Minister Billy Hughes offered to commute her sentence under the condition that she never gave a speech again.
+On 23 August 1917, Pankhurst spearheaded a women's protest in Melbourne against rising food prices.
+She was arrested for her involvement in the protest but was released on bail until her trial.
+She was at risk of deportation back to Britain.
+During this period of remand, she married her husband, trade unionist Tom Walsh.
+Reverend Fredrick Sinclaire of the Free Religious Fellowship married the couple on 30 September 1917 in Melbourne, with Robert Ross, editor of The Socialist, as best man.
+Prime Minister Hughes offered to commute her sentence under the condition that she never gave a speech again.
 Pankhurst refused Hughes' terms and only weeks after being married returned to jail to serve her four-month sentence.
 A petition was signed by other suffragettes advocating on behalf of her release, but it was ineffective and she served her full sentence.